abyyworld/dreamcodevr/README.md

 export OPENAI_API_KEY=your_key_here
 ```

-Important: never put `# comments` on the same line as `export` in zsh - it breaks the shell.
-Put the export on its own line, comment above it.
+Don't put a `# comment` on the same line as `export` in zsh, it breaks.
+Put the comment on its own line above.

 ## Running